iterative/ldb-resources/documentation/Datasets.md

 ### Dogs and Cats

-Dataset containing 200 images of cats and dogs in ['strict-pairs'](Command-summary.md#index) format.
+Dataset containing 200 annotated images of cats and dogs in ['strict-pairs'](Command-summary.md#index) format.
 Schema looks as follows:

 ```